theavidcoder24/eventee2/README.md

 - Facebook API – integrate Facebook events and invite friends from Facebook to sign up for events
 - Google Maps API – use the apis that are grouped by platform such as “Maps”, “Routes", “Places”
 - Material Design - used the icons
+- React Hook Forms for form validation on admin panel side
 - Fetch API - gives a method of fetching api resources to communicate with the server

 # Business Rules